johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 - Start the minting process, create a policy and mint a new asset
 - Lastly, build the raw transactions, submit and sign transactions to send the tokens to the target address.

-The Cardano Developer Portal provides native token tutorials and exercises to enable developers create tokens, implement monetary rules, and understand how to conduct multi-asset transactions.
+The Cardano Developer Portal[^57] provides native token tutorials and exercises to enable developers create tokens, implement monetary rules, and understand how to conduct multi-asset transactions.

 **2. GUI-based solutions**